psk264/covid-vaccine-warrior/README.md

 * [mpu](https://mpu.readthedocs.io/)

 ## Setup
-1. In in the root directory of your local repository, create a new file called ".env", and update the contents of the ".env" file to specify following information:
+1. In the root directory of your local repository, create a new file called ".env", and update the contents of the ".env" file to specify following information:
 ```
     URL="https://vaccinefinder.nyc.gov/"
     APP_ENV="production"